 As trailers grew to 40-foot standard lengths, flatcars also grew to 85 and later 89 feet.
 The latter was useful even after 45-foot trailers became common in the 1980s.
 The rise of 48 and then 53-foot trailers in the 1990s meant that only one could be handled on a typical 89 foot flat.
 A variety of hitch arrangements allow different trailers and container combinations.
 Flatcars not adapted for today's long trailers can be seen hauling other loads as well.

 Spine cars offered reduced length and weight and greater flexibility than flats.
 With a smaller platform size, these cars were lighter.
 Three and five-unit articulated cars offered greater efficiency by reducing coupler slack and wheels.
 Cars are normally used for containers, but some have hitches for trailer use as well.
 This flexibility allows equipment in intermodal pools to carry whatever load is needed.

 The high cost and national nature of intermodal markets enticed railroads to pool their resources when purchasing equipment.
 Trailer Train Corporation was created in 1955 to supply intermodal flatcars to the railroads that invested in it.
 This shielded the railroads themselves from the investment cost if the new technology failed.
 It also provided more seamless service across multiple roads and encouraged standardization and cooperation between competing lines.

-Renamed TTX Corporation in 1991, the company's yellow flat, spine and well cars are seen in almost every intermodal train.
+Renamed TTX Corporation in 1991, the company's yellow flat, spine, and well cars are seen in almost every intermodal train.
 The company also supplies flat cars for autoracks and other uses and is the parent company for the Railbox and Railgon boxcar and gondola pools.
 In addition to Trailer Train, many railroads own their own equipment which is often pooled to operate nationally.